Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 ```bash
 poetry config virtualenvs.in-project true
 ```
-And select `./.venv/bin/python` as Python interpreter of the project.
+And in VSCode setting, select `./.venv/bin/python` as Python interpreter of the project.

 ### Dependency management
 poetry manages list of dependencies in `pyproject.toml`.